ubicomplab/rPPG-Toolbox/README.md

   * `USE_SMALLER_WINDOW`: If `True`, use an evaluation window smaller than the video length for evaluation.

-# How to add a new dataset?
+# Adding a New Dataset

 * STEP 1: Create a new python file in dataset/data_loader, e.g. MyLoader.py